rngesus-wept/puflantu/artifacts/lion.md

 ### English

-"All the other kids with the pumped up kicks ("kicks" becomes "eight")
+All the other kids with the pumped up kicks ("kicks" becomes "eight")
-You'd better run, better run, out run my gun
+You'd better run, better run, outrun my gun
 All the other kids with the pumped up kicks
-You'd better run, better run, faster than my bullet"
+You'd better run, better run, faster than my bullet

 ### Gloss